-Stream discharge at the upstream end of the treated section (sill 2) averaged 20 cfs and ranged from 14 Downstream at sill 1, it averaged 25 cfs, or 25% Three small tributaries, totaling about stations, with the balance of the enter between the two increase originating from groundwater inflow.
-These sources of additional streamflow do not add much sediment, sediment concentration actually decreases from 20 ppm at sill 2 to 14 ppm at sill 1 primarily by dilution from inflow of the nearly sediment-free water.
+Stream discharge at the upstream end of the treated section (sill 2) averaged 20 cfs and ranged from 14 to 50 Downstream at sill 1, it averaged 25 cfs, or 25% cfs.
+Three small tributaries, totaling about greater.
+3 cfs, enter between the two stations, with the balance of the increase originating from groundwater inflow.
+These sources of additional streamflow do not add much sediment, and sediment concentration actually decreases from 20 ppm at sill 2 to 14 ppm at sill 1 primarily by dilution from inflow of the nearly sediment-free water.
 Total sediment discharge calculated from measurements was 390 tons per year at sill 2 and 350 tons per year at sill 1.
-This is a 10% decrease sediment load between the two stations and is judged to be not significant due to limitations inherent with this However, a decrease in sediment load is possible data. if there was a net accumulation on the streambed; in this case an average of about 0.01 ft over the entire channel.
+This is a 10% decrease in sediment load between the two stations and is judged to be not significant due to limitations inherent with this type However, a decrease in sediment load is possible of data. if there was a net accumulation on the streambed; in this case an average of about 0.01 ft over the entire channel.